 - 10 Keys to a Catchy Coaching Domain Name

-An autoresponder is just that, an automatic response by email.
+An autoresponder is an automatic response by email.
+An email series is a bunch of these.

 People love to work with experts.